To master PPM, strike the right balance of top-down and bottom-up capabilities

 In most organizations the second P of PPM – the portfolio aspect – gets forgotten.
 Instead, those organizations implement an execution-oriented solution that concentrates on improving project delivery, but does nothing to ensure alignment with organizational strategies.
 They may do work right, but they don’t have any way of ensuring they are doing the right work!
 This is a significant problem.
 To deliver business agility organizations must take a top down, portfolio driven approach.

-Gartner has recognized this problem with their recent redefinition of the space to separate PPM into two aspects – SPM or Strategic Portfolio Management and Adaptive Project Management.
-SPM is all about ensuring the right investment decisions are made for the organizational strategies, while adaptive project management focuses on the effective execution of the work associated with those investments.
+Gartner has recognized this problem with their recent redefinition of the space to separate PPM into two aspects – Strategic Portfolio Management and Adaptive Project Management.
+Strategic Portfolio Management is all about ensuring the right investment decisions are made for the organizational strategies, while adaptive project management focuses on the effective execution of the work associated with those investments.